IndigoBeetle/KwyllDocs/docs/logic/nodes/message_screen.md

 ID
-: An integer input port used to provide ID of the message, this controls which flow on the global object will handle the message, only [On Message](./on_message.md) flows with a matchin ID will be executed.
+: An integer input port used to provide ID of the message, this controls which flow on the global object will handle the message, only [On Message](./on_message.md) flows with a matching ID will be executed.

 P1
 : An integer input port used to provide an arbitrary parameter to the handler, the